pochiehliu/CNN-for-Digit-Recognition/README.md

 ## Persoanl Prohect: Digit recognition

-This personal project is trying to apply two simple algorithm, kNN and SVM, on digit recognition as a baseline model.
-Then build  convolutional neural network (CNN) using numpy on same dataset.
+This personal project is focusing on building convolutional neural network (CNN) using numpy in python for recognizing hand written digits.
+Two simple algorithms, kNN and SVM, were applied as baseline models.

 ### Steps